-ASSC (Assessment System for Sustainable Campus) is something that was developed by Sustainable Campus Management Office of this university in 2013.
-ASSC is an evaluation system using questionnaire format that captured the activities of universities generally and collectively and examined them closely to select basis for evaluation standards that are needed to realize sustainability of a campus.
-The assessment is made up of four categories, administrative category, environmental category, education and research category and regional society category, and total of 170 evaluation standards are placed under those four categories.
+ASSC (Assessment System for Sustainable Campus), developed by Hokkaido University Sustainable Campus Management Office in 2013 is an evaluation system using questionnaire format that captured the university activities.
+Results are examined closely regarding selected evaluation standards that are needed to realize sustainability of a campus.
+The assessment is made up of four categories; administrative, environmental, education / research, and regional society.
+Total of 170 evaluation criterias are placed under those four categories.

 ASSC is designed to enable a university that had carried out the assessment to be able to discover criteria for its administrative policies.
-It clarifies strengths and weaknesses of the said university for realizing Sustainable Campus, and its mechanism is such that from the assessment result, policies for university administration can be seen, like in which area emphasis should be placed to reinforce it strength, or to reduce weakness.
+It clarifies strengths and weaknesses of the said university in realizing campus sustainability, and its mechanism is such that from the assessment result, policies of university administration can be seen, like in which area should be emphasized to reinforce its strength, or to reduce weakness.

-Since 2014, ASSC has been utilized in other universities within Japan as well as by universities abroad.
-Operations of ASSC at other universities are run under CAS-Net JAPAN (Campus Sustainability Network in Japan).
+Since 2014, ASSC has been utilized in insititutions within Japan as well as by universities overseas.
+Its operation is run under CAS-Net JAPAN (Campus Sustainability Network in Japan).

 How to use

-Please log in after acquiring an account from online system of ASSC (below).
-Answer can be inputted and submitted only during answer reception period.
-Please inquire to Sustainable Campus Management Office (oSC*oSC.hokudai.ac.jp) (please replace * with @) regarding answer reception period.
+Please acquire an account from online system of ASSC (below).
+Answers are accepted during application period.
+Please inquire to Sustainable Campus Management Office (osc*osc.hokudai.ac.jp) (replace * with @) for further information.

-CAS-Net JAPAN issues gold and platinum certification based on the score to universities that completed answering the questionnaire.
+CAS-Net JAPAN issues gold/platinum certification based on the score to universities which submit the answer.
 This can be used as a yardstick for the level of Sustainable Campus attainment.
-In the three years between 2014 ~ 2016, 12 universities in total have obtained certification.
-This certification can be a transmission tool for sending out the achievement within and out of the university for organizations working on environmental and sustainability issues.
+Since 2014, 19 universities in comulative total have obtained certification (as of 2019FY end).
+This certification can be one of information tool to make public of the environmental and sustainability achievement within / out of the university.

 How to look at assessment results

-Using radar charts and bar graphs like the followings, scores of your university can be compared to the average scores by other universities.
-This shows the strengths and weaknesses of your university, and helps in drafting university plans that match to the characteristics of the university.
-Also, by carrying out the assessment periodically, the results from initiatives taken by your university can be checked as well.
+Using radar charts and bar graphs like the followings, scores of your university can be compared to the average scores among universities.
+This shows the strengths / weaknesses of your institution, and helps in drafting organization’s plans that match to the characteristics of the insitution.
+Also, by carrying out the assessment periodically, the progress from initiatives taken in your organization can be checked as well.

-Sustainability assessment systems for higher education institutions include the Sustainability Tracking, Assessment & Rating System (STARS) that is popularly used mainly in North American higher education institutions, Value Metrics and Policies for a Sustainable University Campus (UNI metrics) that are from joint-research by Politecnico di Torino, Cambridge University, Vrije Universiteit Amsterdam and our Hokkaido University (a joint program adopted by European Commission), Alternative University Appraisal (AUA) developed by International Center (at that time) of our university, as well as UI Green Metric operated by University of Indonesia.
-ASSC was created based on those existing assessment systems and results from joint research project that our university has participated in.
-The existing assessment systems listed above all have different characteristics from each other, but it was discovered that important common factors for evaluating Sustainable Campus were included within, such as determination of administrative policy by university leadership, business practice of respective organizations, activities by individuals such as students and faculty members; they provided nourishment for development of ASSC.
+Sustainability assessment systems for higher education institutions include the Sustainability Tracking, Assessment & Rating System (STARS) which is popularly used mainly higher education institutions in North America, Value Metrics and Policies for a Sustainable University Campus (UNI metrics) from joint-research by Politecnico di Torino, Cambridge University, Vrije Universiteit Amsterdam and Hokkaido University (a joint program adopted by European Commission), Alternative University Appraisal (AUA) developed by International Center (at that time) of Hokkaido University, as well as UI Green Metric operated by University of Indonesia.
+ASSC was created based on those existing assessment systems and results from joint research project that we participated in.
+The existing assessment systems listed above all have different characteristics from each other, but important common factors for evaluating Sustainable Campus were included within, such as administrative policy determination, respective organizations’ practices, individual activitiessuch as students and faculty members.
+They provided nourishment for development of ASSC.